 (ii) being a GES member, elects to remain a GES member.

-(2) A person who makes an election under subregulation (1)(d)(i) is taken to have become a Category B member when he or she became an eligible Authority employee.
+(2) A person who makes an election under subregulation (1)(d)(i) is taken to have become a Category B member when he or she became an eligible FES employee.

 (3) A person who became a Category B member under subregulation (2) may, by giving notice to the employer, become a Category A member.

-(4) If an eligible Authority employee —

-(a) who made an election under subregulation (1)(d)(ii); or

-(b) to whom subregulation (1a) as in force before the commencement of the Fire Brigades (Superannuation Fund) Amendment Regulations 2000 1 applied when he or she became an eligible Authority employee,

-ceases to be a GES member, subregulation (1) applies as if the employee had become an eligible Authority employee when he or she ceased to be a GES member.
+(4) If an eligible FES employee who made an election under subregulation (1)(d)(ii) ceases to be a GES member, subregulation (1) applies as if the employee had become an eligible FES employee when he or she ceased to be a GES member.

-(5) A person who becomes a member under this regulation remains a member while he or she remains an eligible Authority employee or an associated employee.
+(5) A person who becomes a member under this regulation remains a member while he or she remains an eligible FES employee or an associated employee.

 (6) In this regulation —